 All the tabs from the menu are explained in this post.
 Screenshots from the views are shown for: Overview, Connections and channels, Exchanges, Queues and Admin - users and permissions.
 A simple example will also show how to set up a queue an exchange and add a binding between them.

 In the prior posts Part 1: RabbitMQ for beginners - What is RabbitMQ?, the default virtual host, user and permissions were used in the examples.
-In this post different views in the management interface are shown and all the examples are still only working with the default values - still there are some important concept that are good to be familiar with.
+In this post, different views in the management interface are shown and all the examples are still only working with the default values - still, there is some important concept that is good to be familiar with.

 - Users: Users can be added from the management interface and every user can be assigned permissions such as rights to read, write and configure privileges.
 Users can also be assigned permissions to specific virtual hosts.

 - Vhost, virtual host: Virtual hosts provide a way to segregate applications using the same RabbitMQ instance.
 Different users can have different access privileges to different vhost and queues and exchanges can be created so they only exist in one vhost.